immannan/elasticsearch/md/Lab_4.md

 #### Filters aggregation

-With filters aggregation, you can create multiple buckets, each with its own specified filter that will cause the documents satisfying that filter to fall into the related bucket.
-Let\'s look at an example.

 Suppose that we want to create multiple buckets to understand how much of the network traffic was caused by the `Chat` category.
 At the same time, we want to understand how much of it was caused by the